jxiong21029/byog/README.md

 loss = sum_i xent(prd_i, txt_i) for all i where prefix mask == 0
 ```

-Combined with co-training on labeled data, this should enable us to learn a
-consistent grounding which is predictive of the input distribution, in the same
-sense that BYOL representations are predictive of their inputs.
+Of course, the learned language representation is only useful if the language
+is "grounded".
+However, for novel domains without ground-truth annotations,
+"grounded" can be difficult to define, even for human usage of language.
+(After
+all, people can and do invent new words to describe newly discovered
+phenomena.)
+Perhaps the best we can do in terms of defining "grounded" is
+"consistent with how language is used in other cases", which we can enforce by
+simply co-training the model on data with ground-truth annotations.
+Here,
+"consistency" arises from implicit or explicit regularization of neural
+networks towards smoothness.

-We're using a BYOL-like objective due to properties of BYOL-like / JEPA-like
+We're using a BYOL-like objective due to theoretical properties of BYOL-like
 algorithms which are difficult to explain in detail here.
-To summarize,
-contrastive approaches no longer make sense since traditional distance
+As a quick overview,
+the reason to choose BYOL rather than contrastive algorithms is that distance
-functions (e.g. Euclidean, KL) don't work as well for sequential
+functions (e.g. Euclidean, KL / cross-entropy) used in typical contrastive
+approaches for learning vector-valued representations don't make quite as much
+sense for our representations, which are sequences of discrete tokens.
-representations.
-Meanwhile, reconstruction-based losses do not provide more
+Meanwhile, reconstruction-based representation learning approaches do not
-signal than BYOL (source: trust me bro) but require the parameterization and
+provide more signal than BYOL (source: trust me bro) but require the
-training of an expensive decoder, which we want to avoid.
+parameterization and training of a decoder, which we want to avoid.

-## TODO

-1. Generate obs sequences from trained model
-2. Add LoRA for the LLM.
-Can we do separate matrices for encoder and predictor?